sysrage/cu-chatbot/README.md

 # cu-chatbot
 Chatbot for Camelot Unchained

 This is a general-purpose bot written in Node.js for use with Camelot Unchained.
-There are currently two base functionalities:
+The following functionalities exist:
  1. Monitoring for users joining the XMPP server or game client and sending them a Message of the Day (MOTD).
  2. Monitoring chat rooms for messages sent by CSE staff members and sending those messages to users not connected to the XMPP server.
+ 3. Providing chat-based commands to access the Camelot Unchained REST API.

 Additional commands can easily be added in the chatCommands object at the top of the script.